Raw Material Inventory Management: The Definitive Guide

 If stock is not sold in time, it becomes “obsolete” (or spoiled) and becomes unsellable.
 This spells a huge loss for the business.
 Not to mention the many costs incurred during the storage, maintenance, and transportation of the produce or material inventory.

 It all increases your manufacturing costs.
 Your raw materials may not spoil like supermarket produce, but the result of keeping large amounts of raw material stock around is the same.

 You are gambling with high stakes, and sooner or later it may take a bad turn.

 In fact, many raw materials inventory management experts say you should run your small manufacturing business like a supermarket when it comes to stock turnover.
 A high inventory turnover ratio (ITR) keeps your business moving, rather than making it come grinding to a halt.

-Why Solid Raw Materials Inventory Management is Vital for Small Manufacturers
+Why Solid Raw Materials Inventory Management is Vital for Growing Manufacturers

 Imagine you were going on a round-the-world trip.